apache/hudi/rfc/rfc-83/rfc-83.md

 For the background, let's first review how existing cloud events source operate.
 We will cover the refactoring design in the implementation section.

-The existing cloud events source is consisted of mainly five steps:
+The existing cloud events source consists of five main steps:
 1. Generate `QueryInfo` based on last checkpoint and configs
 2. Pass `QueryInfo` to `QueryRunner` and get events info from Hudi cloud metadata table
 3. Apply filters (e.g. source limiting filters, file filters, etc.) to events info returned by `QueryRunner`